paquiteau/patch-denoising/README.rst

 4. Optimal Thresholding
 5. Raw Singular Value Thresholding

-A mathematical description of theses methods is available in the documentation.
+A mathematical description of these methods is available in the documentation.